 Do your homework

-Although it might seem really obvious, the more planning that you do, the more beneficial it will be for you over the long term.
+Although it might seem obvious, the more planning that you do, the more beneficial it will be for you over the long term.

 Just visiting a company’s website and conducting some research can tell you a lot about them.

-It can help you make your CV much more relevant (for example, you can add value statement that match you up with their goals and mission statement), and you will also have the necessary background should you make it to the interview phase of the process.
+It can help you make your CV much more relevant (for example, you can add value statement that matches you up with their goals and mission statement), and you will also have the necessary background should you make it to the interview phase of the process.